 Honestly, whether I can watch something in a certain way mainly comes down to two things: what’s available and what my device can handle.
 Sometimes, if my TV or player doesn’t support a feature, it’ll just show me the regular SDR version.
 It doesn’t mess up the actual file at all.

 There’s no official way to download Disney Plus videos offline on a Mac system.
 The option to save videos for offline viewing is limited to the mobile apps on iOS or Android.
-Thus, you can use StreamFab Disney Plus Downloader; I’ve been able to reliably save shows and movies in great quality, with subtitles and audio options included.
-It supports 1080p, HDR10, Dolby Vision, and Dolby Audio, which is more than enough for my needs.
+For users who already have a valid Disney+ subscription and need more flexible offline viewing on their own devices, StreamFab Disney Plus Downloader offers a way to arrange offline playback of the shows and movies they can watch on Disney+, with selectable subtitles and audio options.
+It supports up to 1080p, HDR10, Dolby Vision, and Dolby Audio, which is more than enough for my needs—always within the limits of Disney+ terms and local copyright rules.

 Your ultimate choice to download videos from Netflix, Amazon Prime, Hulu, YouTube and other sites.